Patient Care Services Provided by a Pharmacist

 - Recommending and/or providing preventive care services;

-- Development of a patient specific treatment plan, which provides the patient with the safest, most effective, and most convenient options available;
+- Collaborating with prescribers in the development of a patient specific medication treatment plan, which provides the patient with the safest, most effective, and most convenient options available;

 - Development and delivery of patient specific information and education in reference to the patient's medical condition, medication use, life‐style modification, and appropriate use of medical devices;